rsinghal03/ContactBook/README.md

-#A sample app that will show how to use Room database with live data
+#A sample app that will show how to manage local data with Room database and live data
 Room database
 Livedata